Manley12/Articles/whatisloadbalancing.md

 ### What Does a Load Balancer Do?
 According to [NGINX](https://www.ngnix.com/resources/glossary/load-balancing/), "a load balancer acts as the "traffic cop" sitting in front of your servers and routing client request across all servers capable of fulfilling those requests in a manner that maximizes speed and capacity utilizatiojnand ensures that no one server is overworked, which could degrade performance."

+Since modern web application could serve hundreds of thousands of concurrent requests.
+These applications must return the correct and desired information to the client.
+By adding more than one server to serve this information, a load balancer is placed into function.
+[NGINX](https://www.ngnix.com/resources/glossary/load-balancing/) says that the main functions of a load balancer are:

 <ul>
   <li>Distribute client requests or network load efficiently across multiple server</li>
   <li>Ensures high availability and reliability by sending requests only to server that are online</li>